-The purchase and sale of investments are included up to close of business on the last business day of the accounting year.
+The purchases and sales of investments are included up to close of business on the last business day of the accounting year.

 Purchases and sales of investments are recognised when a legally binding and unconditional right to obtain, or an obligation to deliver an asset arises.